YingCGooi/coin_exchange/README.md

 ## Coin Exchange Web Application
 A mock digital currency exchange platform which allows users to buy and sell Bitcoin and Ethereum.
+This web application is built on Sinatra Ruby framework.

 ### Installation
 Clone or download this git repository.
 Open the repository as the current working directory within the terminal.
 Then execute the following line to install dependencies: